-The emergency medicine clinical rotation is designed to teach students the recognition and treatment of acutely ill patients of all ages.
-This rotation will require honing of the student's triage skills, learning to recognize and manage those conditions that need immediate attention and prioritizing care for those conditions that are less urgent.
-Prerequisities: PAS 500-580
+The Emergency Medicine clinical rotation is designed to teach students the recognition and treatment of acutely ill patients of all ages.
+This rotation will require honing of the student's triage skills; learning to recognize and manage those conditions that need immediate attention and prioritizing care for those conditions which are less urgent.
+Prerequisite: PAS 500-582

-PAS 636 (3) Inpatient Medicine
+PAS 636 (3)Inpatient Medicine

-The inpatient medicine rotation is designed to give the student an overview of the care of hospitalized patients.
-During this rotation, the students will learn the indications for admission to the hospital and the care of a hospitalized patient.
+The Inpatient Medicine rotation is designed to give the student an overview of the care of hospitalized patients.
+During this rotation the students will learn the indications for admission to the hospital and the care of a hospitalized patient.
 The student will actively participate in the ongoing care of the patient, working with consulting services as needed and coordinating discharge planning.
-Prerequisties: PAS 500-580
+Prerequisites: PAS 500-582

-PAS 638 (3) Surgery
+PAS 638 (3)Surgery

-The surgery clinical rotation is designed to give students experience in the care of patients undergoing elective or acute surgical procedures.
-The student will perform the pre-operative history and physical, assist, when able, in the operating room, be involved in immediate post-operative care and stabilization and assist with post-operative follow up.
-Prerequisties: PAS 500-580
+The Surgery clinical rotation is designed to give students experience in the care of patients undergoing elective or acute surgical procedures.
+The student will perform the pre-operative history and physical; assist, when able, in the operating room; be involved in immediate post-operative care and stabilization; and assist with postoperative follow up.
+Prerequisites: PAS 500-582